return42/sphkerneldoc/linux_src_doc/include/linux/pci-epf_h.rst

 owner
     the owner of the module that registers the PCI EPF driver

-group
+epf_group
-    configfs group corresponding to the PCI EPF driver
+    list of configfs group corresponding to the PCI EPF driver

 id_table
     identifies EPF devices for probing